browsh-org/browsh/README.md

 ![Browsh Logo](https://www.brow.sh/assets/images/browsh-header.jpg)

-**A fully interactive, realtime and modern text-based browser rendered to TTYs and browsers**
+**A fully interactive, realtime, and modern text-based browser rendered to TTYs and browsers**

 ![Browsh Gif](https://media.giphy.com/media/bbsmVkYjPdOKHhMXOO/giphy.gif)

-## Why?
+## Why use Browsh?

 Not all the world has good Internet.

-If all you have is a 3kbps connection tethered from a phone then it's good to SSH into a server and browse the web through, say, [elinks](https://github.com/browsh-org/browsh/issues/17).
+If all you have is a 3kbps connection tethered from a phone, then it's good to SSH into a server and browse the web through, say, [elinks](https://github.com/browsh-org/browsh/issues/17).
 That way the _server_ downloads the web pages and uses the limited bandwidth of an SSH connection to display the result.
-But traditional text-based browsers lack JS support and all that other modern HTML5 goodness.
-Browsh is different in that it's backed by a real browser, namely headless Firefox, and uses that to create purely text-based version of web pages and web apps that can be easily rendered in a terminal or indeed, somewhat ironically, in another browser.
-Though note that currently the browser client doesn't have feature parity with the terminal client.
+But traditional text-based browsers lack JS support and all other modern HTML5 goodness.
+Browsh is different in that it's backed by a real browser, namely headless Firefox, to create a purely text-based version of web pages and web apps.
+These can be easily rendered in a terminal or indeed, ironically, in another browser.
+Do note that currently the browser client doesn't have a feature parity with the terminal client.

 Why not VNC?
 Well VNC is certainly one solution but it doesn't quite have the same ability to deal with extremely bad Internet.
-Also, terminal Browsh can use MoSH to further reduce bandwidth and increase stability of the connection.
+Terminal Browsh can also use MoSH to further reduce bandwidth and increase stability of the connection.
 Mosh offers features like automatic reconnection of dropped or roamed connections and diff-only screen updates.
 Furthermore, other than SSH or MoSH, terminal Browsh doesn't require a client